Skip to main content

 The courts have considered the kind of evidence which might show that a residence requirement is proportionate and can therefore justify indirect discrimination.
 There must be reliable empirical evidence of the numbers of persons with a protected characteristic who are not allowed on the housing register and of the numbers excluded for because of the residence requirement.

-Furthermore, a local authority should normally take expert advice (for example from the Equality and Human Rights Commission) and review its own files in making a decision, and if not doing so, should be able to justify the failure.[15]
+A local authority should normally take expert advice and review its own files in making a decision, and if not doing so, should be able to justify the failure.[13]

-The Secretary of State has the power to prescribe through regulations cases where a requirement to have lived in an area for a defined period of time should not be used when deciding who is not to be a qualifying person.[16]
-Regulations exempt the following two groups.
+The Secretary of State has the power to prescribe through regulations cases where a residence requirement should not be used when deciding who is not to be a qualifying person.[14]

-• currently serving in the regular armed forces or who had served in the five years preceding their application
+• currently serving in the regular armed forces or have ever served in the regular forces

 • bereaved spouses or civil partners leaving Ministry of Defence accommodation following the death of their spouse or partner, where the death is wholly or partly attributable to the spouse or partner's service in the regular armed forces